Football News

 Media Partners

-Following is a list of media, telecom, and streaming companies that have in place regional partnership agreements with Manchester United FC, which grant them exclusive broadcasting rights for all content produced by MUTV, the club’s in-house channel, for a specific region.
+Following is a list of media, telecom, and streaming companies that have in place regional partnership agreements with Manchester United FC, which grant them exclusive broadcasting rights to all content produced by MUTV, the club’s in-house channel, for one or more specific regions.

 365 Media